PoisotLab/ms_straight_lines/manuscript.md

-research direction has been to reveal its impact on resistance to invasion: denser networks with a higher connectance are comparatively more difficult to invade [@SmitMoor16]; different levels of connectance are also associated with different combination of primary producers, consumers, and apex predators [@WillMart00], which in turns determines which kind of species will have more success invading the network [@BaisRuss10].
+research direction has been to reveal its impact on resistance to invasion: denser networks with a higher connectance are comparatively more difficult to invade [@SmitMoor16]; different levels of connectance are also associated with different combinations of primary producers, consumers, and apex predators [@WillMart00], which in turns determines which kind of species will have more success invading the network [@BaisRuss10].
 Because we can infer connectance from the richness of a community, our model also ties the invasion resistance of